Leave your contact details and Get 3 Live Classes for Free

 Overview of College Admission Requirements

-Diverse colleges maintain different admission criteria.
-The SAT scores required at Ivy League institutions run higher than most U.S. colleges but a 1300 score qualifies as acceptable at various institutions in the country.
-Institutions base their evaluation on multiple elements such as GPAs and extracurricular participation and personal statements together with SAT exam results.
+Different colleges have different admission criteria.
+Institutions make their admission choices based on multiple elements such as GPAs and extracurricular participation and personal statements together with SAT exam results.

 How Many Colleges Accept a 1300 SAT Score?